ChickenKyiv/awesome-git-article/README.md

 later
 - [ ] let's create some merge conflicts(i'll try to help you) - buzz me when you'll get to this stage.
+- creating 2 independent branches from master - make changes at branch01, open a pull request. checkout from master another branch - branch001. checkout pullrequest from branch01 and try to add your code changes from branch001

 #### Questions
 - Tell me please what is `HEAD` thing about?